 GMROI, for short, tells you how much your profit was based on the amount spent on inventory.
 So if you sold $100,000 in product and your inventory cost was $50,000, your GMROI would be 2 (you earn $2 for every $1 invested in inventory).
 This indicator gathers information on both individual products and inventory as a whole.
 Careful investigation of the GMROI makes it easy to determine which products to push and where to place them in your retail space.

-Your POS Can Help with Your Retail KPIs
+Your POS Can Measure and Report Your Retail KPIs

-Advanced POS software like KORONA’s helps retailers analyze important data, like these KPIs and many others.
-Through customer databases, detailed inventory tracking, smart reporting and much more, your point of sale solution must be much more than a cash register.
-Click below to find out more about KORONA and the best retail POS system on the market.
+Advanced POS software like KORONA helps retailers analyze important data, like these KPIs and many others.
+Through customer databases, detailed inventory tracking, smart reporting and much more, your point of sale solution must be the hub of all business operations.
+Click below to find out more about KORONA.